Scalable Resampling in Massive Generalized Linear Models via Subsampled Residual Bootstrap: Asymptotic Theory for Subsampled Residual Bootstrap

 \begin{theorem} Consider the linear model and suppose that Assumptions \ref{assum1}-\ref{assum_mlr5} hold.
 Then, conditional on $Y_1, \ldots, Y_n$, $\hat{\beta}_{(b)}^*$ converges in probability to $\hat{\beta}$ as $n \rightarrow \infty$. \end{theorem}

 Refer to the Appendix for a proof of Theorem \ref{th1}.
-This result establishes the consistency of the SRB estimator for Multiple Linear Regression and states that for a particular sample, the SRB estimator of $\beta$ approaches the usual MLE of $\beta$ calculated based on the sample, in probability.
+This result establishes the consistency of the SRB estimator for Multiple Linear Regression and states that for a particular sample, the SRB estimator of $\beta$ approaches the usual \ig{OLS (ordinary least squares) estimator} of $\beta$ calculated based on the sample, in probability.